Top 10 Warm Essential Oils + Cozy DIY Recipes

 Warm essential oils can help you feel cozy.

-Use them if you feel chilly at your desk, if your feet always seem to be cold, or anytime the temperature takes a dip and it’s time to bring out some extra blankets!
+Use warming oils if you feel chilly at your desk, if your feet always seem to be cold, or any time the temperature takes a dip and it’s time to bring out some extra blankets!

 Emotionally, most warm essential oils inspire energy and confidence—as well as a deep sense of security, as though all is well with the world.
 This security can give you the courage to speak your mind, open your heart, and try new things.
 Warm oils bring out your sense of adventure!